 - Lunch at 1:00 p.m.

 The diet should also contain proteins and fats, which gives the body essential nutrients.
 Nutrients that we cannot get by only eating carbohydrates.

 Protein exists in all body cells, where they are involved in construction of organs.
 Brain, enzymes, glands, nerves, hormones, all are built up of proteins.
-Protein is therefore also the muscles building blocks – that is why body builder’s has to intake more protein than the average person does.
+Protein is therefore also the muscle-building blocks – that is why bodybuilders have to intake more protein than the average person does.
 Proteins are essential for body functions before, during and after training or race.

 If you run a lot, it is important that you eat the right amount of protein and also the right type of protein.
 Proteins are composed of different building blocks, called amino acids, and nine of them we have to get through the diet.